atsign-foundation/seccheck/README.md

 The number of Problematic Secondaries is sent to gChat via a webhook.
 The webhook URL is needed and instructions on how to do that can be found [here](https://developers.google.com/chat/how-tos/webhooks)

+### Instalation
+copy the ENV.example file to .ENV 'cp ENV.example .ENV` edit the .ENV file to have the right variables for your environment, clues are noted in the file.
+Run the seccheck script and make sure it runs fine.
+If you want to check that the alarms work scale back a secondary for example `docker service scale inherentchicken_secondary=0` re run the secheck script and you should get an alert via GChat.
+Once you are happy put the secondary back in service with `docker service scale inherentchicken_secondary=1' and put in a crontab entry to run the script every x minutes.
+Examples of crontab are include in the repo.

 ### Bonus Commands